masinter/pdf-data-cg-charter/CHARTER.md

 ### Specifications

-We imagine a single document
+The primary deliverable will be a NOTE

 * Guidelines for (Linked) (Open) Data and PDF

-which includes the relevant material outlined in [BACKGROUND.md] and resolving the issues mentioned there.
-This document would detail methods of data storage in PDF documents, explain what tooling would have to accomplish, and create a set of guidelines for the basic process of storing and retrieving data to and from PDFs.
+which will includes relevant material outlined in [BACKGROUND.md](BACKGROUND) and resolving issues that arise.
+The document would detail methods of data storage in PDF documents, explain what tooling would have to accomplish, and create a set of guidelines for the basic process of storing and retrieving data to and from PDFs.

+Ideally, the group will proceed quickly and be done with the topics in this charter within six month.

 ### Non-Normative Reports